penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 The proof statements in a `Vote` description establishing spend authority over the note are almost identical to those in a `Spend` description.
 However, there are two key differences.
-First, rather than proving that the note was included in a recent note commitment tree state, it always uses the root of the note commitment tree at the time that voting began, establishing that the note was not created after voting began.
+First, rather than proving that the note was included in a recent state commitment tree state, it always uses the root of the note commitment tree at the time that voting began, establishing that the note was not created after voting began.
 Second, rather than checking the note's nullifier against the global nullifier set and marking it as spent, the